Bracha Jaffe: 2023 concert ban controversy

 Jaffe was scheduled to perform in concert on January 15, 2023 at Hackney Empire in London.
 In late 2022, various religious authorities banned girls from local Jewish schools from attending the event, and the Vaad L'maan Tohar Machneinu ("group for the purity of our camp") branch of the Union of Orthodox Hebrew Congregations (UOHC) stated they "[endorse] and [support] this decision" to ban the concert, citing fears of "spiritual harm in ruchniyus [spirituality] and hashkafa [Jewish ethos]".
 In response, Jaffe said "Our girls need healthy kosher music, healthy kosher entertainment that will bring them closer to God. [...]
 I only want to be a positive role model.".
 In a video message, she said that she was "greatly saddened" by the controversy but nevertheless hoped to have "an emotional and spiritual connection" with fans at the concert.
 Reportedly, some women only attended the concert after hearing about the ban.

 Personal life

-Jaffe was raised in Boro Park, Brooklyn, New York and lives there with her husband and five children.
+Jaffe was raised in Borough Park, Brooklyn, New York City, and lives there with her husband and five children.
 For a time, she lived in Far Rockaway.

-She is a nurse practitioner.
+Jaffe practiced for several years as a nurse practitioner, until she left in September 2022.